Headlights & Offroad Lights

 Bottom line:

-If you're driving an older van with dim stock headlights, replacing them should be one of the first things you do - before you even start the build.
-It's cheap, it's easy, and it makes driving at night significantly safer.
+If you're driving an older van with dim stock headlights, replacing them should be one of the first things you do, before you even start the build.
+Cheap, easy, and the night-driving difference is hard to overstate.

 Light bars and auxiliary offroad lights (pods, spot lights, flood lights) are popular in the van build community.
-In my experience, they can genuinely be nice for rougher forest roads with hairpin turns at night where you need to see what's around the bend.
+In my experience, they earn their keep on rough forest roads with hairpin turns at night.
+You can see what's around the bend before you commit.

 That said, a couple things to keep in mind: